-I love using the Piano Safari rote pieces with my students!
-They enjoy being able to play cool sounding songs from the beginning, and it allows them to really focus in on proper technique from the start.
+I love using the Piano Safari rote pieces with my students! (affiliate link) They enjoy being able to play cool sounding songs from the beginning, and it allows them to really focus in on proper technique from the start.
 This video posted by Julie Knerr, one of the authors of Piano Safari, is a perfect example of how engaging playful activities in lessons delight students as the time just whizzes by.
 The order she introduces concepts in is very intuitive.

 Sounds before Symbols:

 to pay attention to the sound of the music in addition to applying proper techniques.
 I like how Dr. Knerr intentionally introduces the sounds of rhythm patterns on the drum first that will later be used in rote pieces.
 The natural sequence of language development applies to our musical language development too.
 Children learn to speak as they imitate sounds and it is much later that symbols are associated with the sounds when they learn to read.